gcarreno/laz-JSON-Viewer/README.md

 ## Keys

+- The `F12` key toggles between Tree and JSON view.
 - The `Escape` key exits the application.
 - On linux the `Ctrl+Q` key combination, exits the application.
 - On Windows the `Atl+X` key combination, exits the application.